caronc/apprise/README.md

 # Command Line Usage

 A small command line interface (CLI) tool is also provided with this package called *apprise*.
-If you know the server url's you wish to notify, you can simply provide them all on the command line and send your notifications that way:
+If you know the server urls you wish to notify, you can simply provide them all on the command line and send your notifications that way:
 ```bash
 # Send a notification to as many servers as you want
 # as you can easily chain one after another (the -vv provides some